Contradance (card game): Variations

-Contradance (Cotillion) is a two-deck version of the single-deck game Captive Queens (Quadrille).
+Contradance is a two-deck version of the single-deck game Captive Queens (Quadrille).

-Closely related to Contradance is the solitaire game Sixes and Sevens, which adds a nine card reserve in the shape of a 3x3 grid, and has foundations starting with 6s (building down) and 7s (building up).
-Games much like Sixes and Sevens include Odd and Even, Patriarchs, and Royal Cotillion.
+Closely related to Contradance is the solitaire game "sixes and sevens", which adds a nine card reserve in the shape of a 3x3 grid, and has foundations starting with 6s (building down) and 7s (building up).
+Games much like sixes and sevens include Odd and Even, Patriarchs, and Royal Cotillion.